 Section 7.
-Summary of 404(b)(1) Analysis, Findings of Compliance or Non-Compliance with Restrictions on Discharge

-Section 404(b)(1) of the CWA of 1972 requires that any recommended discharge of dredged or fill material into Waters of the U.S. must be evaluated using the guidelines developed by the Administrator of the U.S. Environmental Protection Agency (EPA) in conjunction with the Secretary of the Army.
+Summary of 404(b)(1) Analysis, Findings of Compliance or Non-Compliance with Restrictions on Discharge developed by the Administrator of the U.S. Environmental Protection Agency (EPA) in conjunction with the Secretary of the Army.
 These guidelines are in Title 40, Part 230 of the CFR.
 The Section 404(b)(1) evaluation in this report analyzes all activities associated with the Emergency Action that involve the discharge of dredged or fill material into Waters of the U.S. Under the 404(b)(1) guidelines, no discharge of dredged or fill material shall be permitted if there is a practicable alternative to the recommended discharge which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant adverse environmental consequences.
 An alternative is practicable if it is available and capable of being done after taking into consideration cost, existing technology, and logistics in light of overall project purposes.
-The DEQ provided a water quality certification waiver to USACE on July 10, 2019 for 1.25 million cys of sediment dredge and 550 acres of adverse impacts to Waters of the U.S. It is the intention of USACE to seek water quality certification of the approximately 350,000 cys of sediment dredge not included in the 2019 waiver, as well as certification for the 33.8 acres of wetland impacts.
+The DEQ provided a water quality certification waiver to USACE on July 10, 2019 for 1.25 million cys of sediment dredge and 550 acres of adverse impacts to Waters of the U.S. Subsequent conversation with ODEQ, following the completion of the Emergency Action, indicated the additional 350,000 cys of sediment dredge and 33.8 acres of wetland impacts are covered under the 2019 waiver and additional coordination regarding this analysis is not required.